-1 Introduction
+§1.
+Introduction

-Traced monoidal categories were introduced by Joyal, Street and Verity [9] as the categorical structure for cyclic phenomena arising from various areas of mathematics.
-They are (balanced) monoidal categories enriched with a trace, which is a natural generalization of the traditional notion of trace in linear algebra, and can be regarded as an operator to create a "loop".
+Traced monoidal categories were introduced by Joyal, Street and Verity [16] as the categorical structure for cyclic phenomena arising from various areas of mathematics, most notably knot theory [25].
+They are (balanced) monoidal categories [15] enriched with a trace, which is a natural generalization of the traditional notion of trace in linear algebra, and can be regarded as an operator to create a "loop".
+For example, the braid closure operation - e.g. the construction of the trefoil knot from a braid depicted below - can be considered as the trace operator on the category of tangles.